The uniqueness theorem for Kasparov theory: -injectivity of certain auxiliary -algebras

 \begin{prop} For every $\eps>0$, there exists a constant $\delta>0$ with the following property.
 Let $A$ be any \cstar-algebra and $a\in A$ a positive contraction. \begin{enumerate}[leftmargin=5mm,label={$\bullet$}] \item If $x\in A$ is any contraction with $\|[x,a]\|<\delta$, then $\|[x,\sqrt{a}]\|<\eps$. \item If $\alpha\in\Aut(A)$ is any automorphism with $\|a-\alpha(a)\|<\delta$, then $\|\sqrt{a}-\alpha(\sqrt{a})\|<\eps$. \end{enumerate} \end{prop}

 The following is the main technical result of this section.
-A special case of it, stated after it, is the main ingredient to answer \autoref{question:A} affirmatively, and its general form enables many of the results in the rest of the article.
+A special case of it, stated after it, is the main ingredient to obtain \autoref{theorem:A}, and its general form enables many of the results in the rest of the article.